jpleboeuf/dmoj-solutions/problems/helloworldhard/notes.md

 # Notes

-Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." almost the dumbest way possible, that is to say, as:
+Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." almost the dumbest way possible (another take, variation of the third take in Try 05), that is to say, as:

-- printing `Hello, World!` 3 times, each time on a new line, but putting each `endl` at the beginning of each new line instead of the end;
+- printing `Hello, World!` 3 times, each time on a new line, but back to putting each `endl` at the end of each new line instead of the start;
-- also code-wise: thus back to using `endl`-s instead of `\n`-s, and still back to using 3 `cout`-s, still without using a loop.
+- also, code-wise: it's Try 05, but still following the trend started in Try 07, of using a string variable.

+Similar to Try 05, but using a string variable.

 ⇒ Wrong answer :(